hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * Your near to "zero" Rebol 3 stars has the highest number of modern features of all Rebol languages.
 Waiting for the GUI system!

 [19:58:55](#17396495355ucQwh:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-hiiamboris: If you continue being passive aggressive with Oldes, you will soon find an empty Space! í ½í¸ˆ
+hiiamboris: If you continue being passive aggressive with Oldes, you will soon find an empty Space! ğŸ˜ˆ

 [21:09:40](#17396537806QrCNN:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 As an active user, I probably won't use it soon but who knows.
 Thanks!